 - Equal treatment between foreign and domestic investors.

 Is your Company in Need of Mining Support?

 Peru will continue to see strong economic growth this year, encouraging foreign participation in the local markets.
 The mining sector remains a strong national sector, and foreign mining expertise, technology, equipment, and services have great potential in the marketplace.

 While the sector offers a wealth of commercial opportunities, the mining fiscal system can be challenging to navigate without the right local support.
 Therefore, it is advisable to work with a local partner to enable your operations in the region.
 Biz Latin Hub has ample experience in the Peruvian mining sector and can help contribute to your business success in Peru.
-If you have any queries, do not hesitate to contact our local mining experts at contact [email protected].
+If you have any queries, do not hesitate to contact us now.